openbaton/docs/docs/vnfpackage.md

     This means that the scripts in that folder have less priority than the scripts located under ***scripts-link***.

 **Note** Scripts are executed when a specific Event is fired and this Event references to specific scripts.
+**Note** The *scripts* folder cannot contain subfolder.
+All scripts must be under the _scripts_ folder.
+**Note** The scripts inside the *scripts* folder can be either shell scripts or python scripts.
+In both cases the parameters are passed as environment variables.

 ## <image\>.img